Selmer Mark VI: Manufacturing

 Latter-year Mark VIs gained a reputation of being lower quality than early versions (possibly due to Selmer's higher annual production output of the popular saxophone), leading to a greater demand of early-year Mark VIs with a five-digit serial number.
 An employee's description of the assembly and quality control process at Selmer USA during the 1960s indicated that different quality Mark VIs were sold through different channels; the top tier was offered to musicians under contract to Selmer ("Selmer Artists"), the second tier went to pro dealers in major markets, and the third tier went to the general market.
 Hence, the best assurance of the quality of a Mark VI may be its sale history, as more variability could be expected in the quality of horns initially sold in the general market.

 The high F♯ key was offered as an option, though some players believe that instruments without the high F♯ key have better natural intonation.
 During the mid-1960s optional keywork was offered, including the rare 'Concert' model with a high F#, right hand G#, D to E flat trill key and C to D trill key using the E flat palm key.
 There are also somewhat rare low A alto and baritone models.
 The low A baritone is especially sought after, whereas the low A alto model acquired a reputation, rightly or wrongly, for intonation issues.
 Nonetheless, Ornette Coleman played a low A alto.

 The quality and ergonomics of the keywork design of the Mark VI can be observed in current saxophone designs: most modern saxophones have keywork that is based upon the basic Mark VI design.

-Selmer's General Manager Jerome Selmer has confirmed that all Mark VIs were manufactured from industry-standard 66/34 "yellow brass" stock and that Selmer never recycled shell casings.
+Selmer's General Manager Jerome Selmer has confirmed that all Mark VIs were manufactured from industry-standard 66/34 "yellow brass" stock and that Selmer never recycled shell casings as a material for their saxophones.

+Usage

+A 1965 Mark VI tenor (serial 125571) used by John Coltrane is held by the Smithsonian’s National Museum of American History.
+Contemporary reporting notes continued use of the Mark VI by prominent players, including Kenny G.

+Outside professional music contexts, actor Andy Serkis has referred to a Selmer Mark VI tenor saxophone as his “most treasured possession.”